Connecting and Supporting Clients Through Music Therapy

 For many clients, music therapy offers something that can be hard to find elsewhere — a chance to feel capable, creative and connected, regardless of where they are in their health journey.

 Music therapy also brings people together.
-Sessions are offered to clients across Brightwater RAC sites and often draw in people who weren’t expecting to take part, creating spontaneous moments of connection that extend well beyond the therapy room.
+Sessions are offered to clients across Brightwater Residential Aged Care (RAC) sites and often draw in people who weren’t expecting to take part, creating spontaneous moments of connection that extend well beyond the therapy room.

 Other articles you may be interested in